Mathematics is a compulsory full year subject in Year 10.

 This course is a general course which follows the Australian Curriculum guidelines.
 Students who have demonstrated a need for extra support may be grouped together to work on modified material with a pathway to Essential Mathematics or General Mathematics.
 Students who demonstrate both high level problem solving skills and a passion for Mathematics will be extended with advanced material.

-Students use a range of strategies to solve problems including linear equations, surface area and volume, consolidate their understanding of factorising and expanding algebraic expressions, apply algebraic and graphical techniques to find solutions to simultaneous equations and make the connection between equations and their graphs.
+Students use a range of strategies to solve problems including linear and quadratic equations, surface area and volume, consolidate their understanding of factorising and expanding algebraic expressions, apply algebraic and graphical techniques to find solutions to simultaneous equations and make the connection between equations and their graphs.
 They describe the statistical relationship of data containing two variables where the independent variable is time, investigate the independence of events and evaluate statistical reports.
 Students develop their skills at working with Indices and Surds as well as the elements of trigonometry of right angled triangles to calculate unknown angles and use Pythagoras’ Theorem to solve problems.

 A major aspect of this course will be the use of computing and graphic calculator technology as an aid to understanding and computation.